-The testbed will deploy IoT gateways to securely connect the water supply asset (e.g. pressurizing pumps) to the cloud service platform where advanced analytics will be applied to the operational data communicated from the assets.
-The operational insight obtained from the analytics will be used to drive the water supply domain applications to monitor and provide advanced maintenance capability, monitor water quality, detect water leakages, reduce energy consumption of pressurizing pumps and ensure equitable water distributions to the points of consumption during water peak usage hours and water supply shortages.
+The testbed deploys IoT gateways to securely connect the water supply asset (e.g. pressurizing pumps) to the cloud service platform where advanced analytics are applied to the operational data communicated from the assets.
+The operational insight obtained from the analytics are used to drive the water supply domain applications to monitor and provide advanced maintenance capability, monitor water quality, detect water leakages, reduce energy consumption of pressurizing pumps and ensure equitable water distributions to the points of consumption during water peak usage hours and water supply shortages.

 To connect the smart assets and to establish the services and applications in the cloud services, there are a number of business and technical challenges as outlined below, all of which, except for the tenant scalability, will be explored and experimented to various degrees in this testbed.

 - Business Models: There are many different stakeholders involved – what business models will be most effective in aligning their interests to use the new water supply management toolset and to support the new business models?

 - Brown Field Assets: There are large amount of deployed assets in the field, many of them are already industrial control systems (e.g. SCADA) – how to enable connectivity to these assets to bring them online securely?